-Creighton’s EMT education is very competitively priced, with tuition costing roughly $795.
-That price does not include the deposit due upon admission decision, textbook cost, or the certification exam fee.
+Creighton’s EMT education is very competitively priced, with tuition costing $795.
+That price does not include the deposit due upon admission decision, textbook cost, the certification exam fee, and other materials costs.

 Best Refresher Course : EMT & Fire Training Inc

-EMT and Fire Training Inc. offers a variety of continuing education and refresher lessons, such as the 20-Hour and 24-Hour Traditional EMT Refresher Course.
+EMT and Fire Training Inc. offers a variety of continuing education and refresher lessons, such as the 20-Hour National Component Course and 24-Hour Traditional EMT Refresher Course.

 The refresher classes cover the requirements under the National Continued Competency Program model, which is recognized by the NREMT and is CAPCE accredited.
-Students can utilize this course to maintain certification and gain three more attempts at the NREMT exam or for re-entry purposes.
+Students can utilize this course to maintain certification, gain three more attempts at the NREMT exam if they have already failed three times, or for re-entry purposes.
 Each class is held in an online, virtual classroom forum that features powerpoint-type lectures.
 An assessment exam will follow each class.

-Prerequisites for the course include good computer skills, a browser that supports flash-based modules, a high-speed internet connection (for viewing videos and virtual class attendance), and a headset with a microphone (suggested but not required).
+Prerequisites for the course include good computer skills, a high-speed internet connection (for viewing videos and virtual class attendance), a desire to participate and learn, and a headset with a microphone (suggested but not required).

-The cost of the 24-Hour Traditional EMT Refresher Course is about $240, while the 20-Hour Traditional EMT Refresher Course is roughly $165.
+The cost of the 24-Hour Traditional EMT Refresher Course is $240 and the 20-Hour NCCP EMT National Component Course is $165.

 Best for Recertification : American Red Cross